kjar0/516X-Final/README.md

 Reusable: The keywords identified from this analysis could be referenced with course objectives specific to each major's option to determine which specific options need strength.
 The figures produced from the heat mat aren't necessarily reproducable with the current state of the code because Indeed.com is constantly updating with new jobs.
 This could be changed with further editing by having a fixed set of job postings utilized.
 However, choice this keeps the results up to date with the job market.
 Also, the analysis just requires a list of strings.
 This section of the code could be used to compare any pieces of text!

 ## Task Suggestions
-1. Update the text scraping function `indeed_posts` to take an additional input of keywords to narrow the search.
-This is currently set as the kword variable within the function, but make the necessary changes to allow the user to decide how to filter the search besides job title.
+- Update the text scraping function `indeed_posts` to take an additional input of keywords to narrow the search.
+This is currently set as the kword variable within the function, but make the necessary changes to allow the user to decide how to additionally filter the search besides job title.
+For example, this could be by keyword but also location and salary.
 Snippet of function relating to search url building shown below.

 ```
 def indeed_posts(search_term):